atom-box/eleventy-base-blog/posts/option-examples-of-bash-find-and-grep.md

 ---
-title: Option examples of BASh Find and Grep
+title: Common examples of Find and Grep
 description:
 date: 2021-10-04
 tags: